hetznercloud/cli/docs/reference/hcloud_certificate_add-label.md

 ## hcloud certificate add-label

-Add a label to an certificate
+Add a label to a Certificate

 ```
 hcloud certificate add-label [--overwrite] <certificate> <label>...